department-of-veterans-affairs/lighthouse_gem_denylist/README.md

 # LighthouseGemDenylist

-When included in your Ruby project, this gem will prevent the installation of gems which are prohibited in Lighthouse projects.
+When included in your Ruby project, this gem will prevent the installation of gems which are prohibited in projects hosted on the Lighthouse Delivery Platform (LHDI).

 See the full list of prohibited gems in [gem_denylist.yml](./gem_denylist.yml).